LorenzoEvans/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+ * The main purpose of sessions is so that user information can remain persistent across multiple http requests.

 1. What does bcrypt do to help us store passwords in a secure manner.
+ * Bcrypt uses a hashing algorithm to convert plain-text passwords into strings that are extremely difficult to crack via brute force methods.

 1. What does bcrypt do to slow down attackers?
+ * Bcrypt hashes the password for a given measure of time, in order to add to the complexity of the password, and thus add to the amount of time intruders would have to spend to crack the password encryption.

 1. What are the three parts of the JSON Web Token?
+ * The header which will contain an algo name and token type.
+ * The payload which carries default info, plus whatever information we decide to add to it.
+ * The signature, which is the base64 encoded version of the header, which is then signed with secret data.
 ## Project Set Up

 Follow these steps to set up and work on your project: